Psychedelics, Music and Meaning: A full day of talks exploring breakthrough approaches to psychotherapy.

 Psychedelics have an ancient and more recent history of medicinal-use.
 Administered in a supportive environment, with preparatory and integrative psychological care, psychedelic medicines are now being used to facilitate emotional breakthrough and renewed perspective.

 Indeed, a growing body of research is indicating that these medicines, when provided with accompanying psychological support, can be used safely to treat a range of psychiatric conditions, such as end-of-life anxiety and depression, alcohol and tobacco addiction, obsessive compulsive disorder, and most recently, treatment-resistant major depression.
+Visit this website to find out more information about where you can buy this sort of medicine in an easy capsule form.
 This talk, from Robin Carhart-Harris, PhD, will detail his latest fascinating research on psilocybin for depression, as well as the results of his brain imaging work with other psychedelics.
+If you suffer from depression and you’re thinking that small doses of magic mushrooms might alter your brain chemistry to the point of being able to manage your depressive episodes, there are sites out there that you’re able to purchase Psilocybin from, such as https://buyshroomsonline.org/product-category/magic-mushrooms/ or any other legitimate Psilocybin dispensaries you can find.

 Dr Robin Carhart-Harris heads the Psychedelic Research Group at Imperial College London, where he moved to in 2008 after obtaining a PhD in Psychopharmacology from the University of Bristol and an MA in Psychoanalysis from Brunel University.
 At Imperial, he has conducted and overseen human brain imaging studies of the effects of LSD, psilocybin (magic mushrooms), MDMA and DMT (ayahuasca), plus a clinical trial of psilocybin for treatment-resistant depression.